Skip to main content

 During Compile

-lua compile --no-sync # Skip sync check
+lua compile --no-sync # Skip drift check entirely (silent)

 Options